HL7/cql/input/pages/04-logicalspecification.md

   ¦
   1..1 --> uri
   ¦
+  0..1 --> name
+  ¦
   0..1 --> version
 ```

 Defines a data model that is available within the artifact.

+The `name` attribute specifies the fully qualified name of the model.
+If this is not provided, the localIdentifier attribute is used as the name of the model.
+The model qualifier is the namespace name of the model.

 ### Parameters